-Target 11: European behavioural surveillance data are used to identify and monitor risk groups, where appropriate.
+Target 11: Relevant determinant data are used to identify and monitor public health risks from infectious diseases, where appropriate.

-Behavioural surveillance data can, for some diseases, serve as an early-warning sign that the incidence of a disease may be at risk of increasing (i.e. changes in vaccination uptake in a certain population may precede an increase in disease prevalence).
-Behavioural data are already widely used alongside biological surveillance data for HIV and sexually transmitted infections and their use can be expanded into other disease areas to better target risk groups, inform programmes and plan resources.
-Behavioural surveillance data can be combined with biological disease surveillance data to track and describe the full picture of changes in disease prevalence over time (this is sometimes referred to as 'second generation surveillance').
+Determinant data, e.g. from behavioural surveillance can, for some diseases, serve as an early-warning sign that the incidence of a disease may be at risk of increasing (e.g. changes in vaccination uptake in a certain population may precede an increase in disease prevalence).
+Determinant data are already used alongside biological surveillance data for a number of infectious diseases and their use can be expanded into other disease areas to better target risk groups, inform programmes and plan resources.
+Determinant data can be combined with biological disease surveillance data to track and describe the full picture of changes in disease prevalence over time

-In 2014-2020, ECDC surveillance activities will be gradually expanded to support a more harmonised collection, analysis and use of behavioural information for relevant diseases by Member States.
-This data will include monitoring risks related to the transmission of certain diseases at the population level and may provide information not only to understand the drivers of epidemics, but also for advocacy and for planning and evaluating prevention and control interventions.
+In 2014-2020, ECDC surveillance activities will be gradually expanded to include determinant data for relevant diseases.
+These data will provide information not only to understand the drivers of epidemics but also allow monitoring of related risks, advocacy and planning and evaluation of prevention and control interventions.